Criptext/Monkey-Chat-Web/README.md

 ### React

-If you need customize the logic chat, add enhancement, set up communications, etc. we recommend you follow these [react examples](https://github.com/Criptext/Monkey-Chat-Web/tree/master/examples/react)
+If you need to customize the chat's logic, add enhancements, set up communications, etc. we recommend you follow these [react examples](https://github.com/Criptext/Monkey-Chat-Web/tree/master/examples/react)